 Water transmission mains are proposed to be built in the future along Route 77, from Corfu north into the Town of Alabama, and along Route 5, between Route 77 and the Development area around the Hamlet of East Pembroke.
 A small portion of the land in these corridors is within County Agricultural District #7.
 However, in order to encourage a compact pattern of development and to retain the rural character of the areas along these corridors, new nonagricultural development should be discouraged.

-The Town of Pavilion has not requested, or is being considered for, revisions to the Development Area boundaries at this time.
+The Town of Pavilion has not expressed an interest in revision to the Smart Growth Plan or the Development Area boundaries at this time.